-Importance Import Strategic Despense Import Importance Impact Strategic Response Impact of the Response the impact on the environment can leave unwanted, lasting negative impacts while also affecting communities and the financial services. on the environment can leave unwanted, lasting negative impacts while also affecting communities in their surroundings. on the environment can leave unwanted, lasting negative impacts on business operations, communities and the environment.
-Surve environment.
-Sustainability action plan that has a positive impact on business operations, communities and the environment.
-Surve environment.
-Tree: >490 Surve environment. impacted - 6.3 on. s grown - 0,000. ival rate - 78% ibilitation Efforts - 162+ Million.
-I invested on act initiatives - > 1 Billion.
+Importance Impact Strategic Response Impact of the Response Considerations around the impact on the environment and communities that surround the Group, including access to financial services.
+Overlooking the impact on the environment can leave unwanted, lasting negative impacts while also affecting communities in their surroundings.
+A well-crafted sustainability action plan that has a positive impact on business operations, communities and the environment.
+Lives impacted - 6.3 Million.
+Trees grown - >490,000.
+Survival rate - 78% Rehabilitation Efforts - Kshs 162+ Million.
+Total invested on impact initiatives - Kshs > 1 Billion.